DiskChunGS: Large-Scale 3D Gaussian SLAM Through Chunk-Based Memory Management: Related Work

-Scaling these methods to large environments on standard hardware remains challenging.
-GigaSLAM~\cite{deng2025gigaslamlargescalemonocularslam} utilizes systems with up to 48GB VRAM for long outdoor sequences.
+Several recent methods employ submaps or hierarchical representations to improve reconstruction quality: Gaussian-SLAM~\cite{yugay2024gaussianslamphotorealisticdenseslam} uses submaps to prevent catastrophic forgetting, GLC-SLAM~\cite{xu2024glcslamgaussiansplattingslam} employs hierarchical loop closure for global consistency, and MemGS~\cite{bai2025memgsmemoryefficientgaussiansplatting} reduces memory through voxel-based Gaussian merging.
+However, these have been validated exclusively on room-scale indoor datasets.

+For large-scale outdoor environments, GigaSLAM~\cite{deng2025gigaslamlargescalemonocularslam} targets kilometer-scale environments using hierarchical sparse voxel maps with level-of-detail rendering.
+While they demonstrate results on urban driving scenarios spanning multiple kilometers, achieving high visual quality requires substantial offline post-processing and systems with up to 48 GB VRAM for long sequences~\cite{deng2025gigaslamlargescalemonocularslam}.
 On-The-Fly~\cite{Meuleman_2025} addresses GPU memory constraints through incremental clustering and anchoring, storing distant content in CPU RAM rather than disk.
-While this shifts the memory bottleneck from VRAM to system RAM, it does not fundamentally eliminate scalability limits and lacks loop closure detection for maintaining global consistency.
-Gaussian-SLAM~\cite{yugay2024gaussianslamphotorealisticdenseslam} employs a sub-map strategy to address this issue, but has not been validated on large-scale outdoor datasets.
+While this anchor-based approach with progressive merging shifts the memory bottleneck from VRAM to system RAM, it does not fundamentally eliminate scalability limits.
+System RAM is similarly constrained and expensive, particularly on embedded platforms with unified memory architectures in which the CPU and GPU share the same memory pool, rendering RAM-based approaches ineffective.
+Additionally, On-The-Fly lacks loop-closure detection to maintain global consistency.

 In contrast, our approach scales through algorithmic innovation rather than hardware requirements.
 By treating reconstruction as an out-of-core problem with disk-based chunk management, we enable large-scale mapping on standard hardware while maintaining full representation fidelity (3rd-degree spherical harmonics) and incorporating robust loop closure for global consistency.